anhkysu/trinhcodex-books/Programming/Interview/WIL - Cracking The Coding Interview.md

 ## Don't give up
 - Interview questions can be overwhelming.
 Do you rise to a challenge, or do you shrink back in fear. **It's important that you step up and eagerly meet a tricky problem head-on.**

+# The Offer And Beyond
+## Handling offers & rejections
+### Offer deadline & extension
+- When company extends an offer, there's usually deadline attached to it.
+If you still want to hear back reponses from other companies, you can ask for an extension.

+### Declining an offer
+- Even if you don't want to work for the company this time, you should try to decline the offer in good terms and keep a line of communication open.
+"In good terms" means inarguable and non-offensive.

+### Handling rejection
+- Getting rejected is unfortunate, but it does not mean that you're not a great engineer.
+It's because you did not "test well".
+- Companies usually reach out to old candidates because of their prior performance.
+So, try your best to complete the interview.

+### Evaluating the offer
+#### Financial Package
+- Don't just focus on salary because it's just one part of your financial compensation.
+Others can be signing bonus, relocation, annual bonus, stock options and grants.
+- How the company advances your career will be the much more important factor.
+#### Career Development
+- Fame of company name, promotion plan, company growth, team growth.
+#### Company Stability
+- The more stable the less possibility of getting fired.
+- The more stable the slower company grows.
+#### Hapiness Factor
+- The product, teammate, company culture.

+## Negotiation
+- You have to negotiate specifically, carefully, and over your best medium.

+## On The Job
+### Set a timeline
+- By outlining your path in advance and checking on it regularly, you can avoid falling into a complacency trap.
+### Build a strong relationship.
+### Ask for what you want.
+### Continue interviewing annually to keep track of the working competence.